 Welcome to Mrs. Jones' Dyslexia Therapy classroom!

-Welcome to the 2021-2022 school year at Green Elementary!
+Welcome to the 2022-2023 school year at Green Elementary!
 Together we will learn about the structure of the English language through the multi-sensory Take Flight program designed by Scottish Rite.
-I am thrilled to be your child's therapist and look forward to getting to know you and your child.
-Please do not hesitate to contact me if you have any quetions or conerns.
+This year I am thrilled to welcome Sherry McPherson to the team.
+We are excited to serve as your child's therapist and look forward to getting to know you and your child.
+I have included links on my webpage regarding what dyslexia is and many resources.
+Please do not hesitate to contact me if you have any questions or concerns.

 Phone: 972-727-0370 ext.
 6896

 What is Dyslexia?

 * Information for this page is from the AISD Dyslexia Handbook for Parents

 As defined in Texas Education Code Section: 38.003